Staff’s Vital Role

 - Ensure that non-local attendees review and adhere to UT travel restrictions

-Preparations are underway for reopening dining facilities, including those in the residence halls for the fall semester.
+Preparations are underway for reopening dining facilities, including those in the residence halls for the spring semester.
 Possibilities include:

 Offering to-go meals served by staff, with no self-serve option at multiple locations.
 During peak periods, additional locations may be opened for packaged hot meal pick-up to reduce the number of diners at any one location.